mereldawu/ipyhealth/README.rst

 Download and extract the Apple Health data to a desired location:

 1. On your iPhone, open Health App.
-2. Click on your avatar > Scroll to the bottom > Export all health data.
+2. Click on your avatar > Scroll to the bottom > Export all health data (this takes some time).
-3. Select Save to Files (save at a location where you can read it).
+3. Select Save to Files (this is only available for iOS 13 and above, for lower verions of iOS save at a location where you can read it).
 4. Unzip the export.zip folder, which contains `apple_health_export` folder:

 | apple_health_export